maybebool/audioresponsive-shaders/README.md

 --------------------------------------------------------------------------------------

-For the following algorithms I want to mention the creator Arsiliath and his compute shader course https://store.notochord.life/products/compute-shaders-with-unity that I took for education.
+For the following algorithms, I want to mention the creator Arsiliath and his compute shader course https://store.notochord.life/products/compute-shaders-with-unity that I took for education.

 #### CCA (cyclic cellular automaton)